Critical accounting estimates

 The company enters into numerous service contracts through its GTS and GBS businesses.
 During the contractual period, revenue, cost and profits may be impacted by estimates of the ultimate profitability of each contract, especially contracts for which the company uses the percentage-of-completion (POC) method of accounting.
 If at any time these estimates indicate the POC contract will be unprofitable, the entire estimated loss for the remainder of the contract is recorded immediately in cost.
 The company performs ongoing profitability analyses of its services contracts in order to determine whether the latest estimates require updating.
 Key factors reviewed by the company to estimate the future costs to complete each contract are future labor costs, future product costs and productivity efficiencies.
-Contract loss provisions recorded as a component of Other accrued expenses and liabilities are approximately $41 million and $32 million at December 31, 2007 and December 31, 2006, respectively.
+Contract loss provisions recorded as a component of other accrued expenses and liabilities are approximately $24 million and $41 million at December 31, 2008 and December 31, 2007, respectively.

 During the ordinary course of business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
 As a result, the company recognizes tax liabilities based on estimates of whether additional taxes and interest will be due.
 These tax liabilities are recognized when, despite the company’s belief that its tax return positions are supportable, the company believes that certain positions may not be fully sustained upon review by tax authorities.
 The company believes that its accruals for tax liabilities are adequate for all open audit years based on its assessment of many factors including past experience and interpretations of tax law.
 This assessment relies on estimates and assumptions and may involve a series of complex judgments about future events.
 To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will impact income tax expense in the period in which such determination is made.

-To the extent that the provision for income taxes increases/decreases by 1 percent of Income from continuing operations before income taxes, consolidated Income from continuing operations would have declined/improved by $145 million in 2007.
+To the extent that the provision for income taxes increases/decreases by 1 percent of income from continuing operations before income taxes, consolidated income from continuing operations would have decreased/improved by $167 million in 2008.